ndejong/terraform-digitalocean-opnsense-image/README.md

    and going through the process again without changing anything.
  * Remember to issue the `terraform destroy` at the end, else you may become confused what state you are in the next time to come to roll another Droplet based OPNsense image.

 ## Bugs
  * When starting the OPNsense instance for the first time the IPv6 gateway will not automatically come up and system updates will fail in the GUI - the work-around is to navigate to "Interfaces > \[public\] do not edit anything, just save the interface again which in turn correctly(?) reloads the network stack causing everything to be functional.

 ## Builds Tested
  * (v0.2) digitalocean-slug: **freebsd-11-1-x64** > **OPNsense 18.1.10** (@ 2018-07-04T15:39:47Z)
  * (v0.2) digitalocean-slug: **freebsd-11-1-x64** > **OPNsense 18.1.11** (@ 2018-06-30T15:11:37Z)
  * (v0.3) digitalocean-slug: **freebsd-11-2-x64** > **OPNsense 18.1.11** (@ 2018-07-06T17:31:52Z)

+## What about Packer?
+Packer, also produced by Hashicorp is an awesome tool, but requires learning yet another tool-chain.
+Since the resulting Digital Ocean images are targeted at DevOps people that use Terraform, using Terraform to generate the image(s) seems reasonable enough and more likely to attract feedback/pull-requests from others.

 ## Input Variables - Required